 This prospectus supplement relates to our offering of two series of senior notes.
-The senior notes due 2020, which we refer to as "2020 notes," will bear interest at the rate of 5.25% per year and will mature on January 31, 2020.
-The senior notes due 2039, which we refer to as "2039 notes," will bear interest at the rate of 6.125% per year and will mature on October 15, 2039.
-We refer to the 2020 notes and 2039 notes, collectively, as the "notes."
-We will pay interest on the 2020 notes on January 31 and July 31 of each year, beginning January 31, 2010.
-We will pay interest on the 2039 notes on April 15 and October 15 of each year, beginning April 15, 2010.
-We may redeem some or all of the notes at any time at the applicable redemption price described beginning on page S-22 of this prospectus supplement, which includes a make-whole premium.
+The senior notes due 2020, which we refer to as "2020 notes," will bear interest at the rate of notes," will bear interest at the rate of notes."
+We will pay interest on the 2020 notes on and of each year, beginning of each year, beginning on page S-22 of this prospectus supplement, which includes a make-whole premium.